Sick of South Korea’s Ban on Online Gambling? This Solution Will Make Your Day!Last Updated by John Bennet on November 24, 2018

 South Korea has a unique viewpoint when it comes to gambling.
 One law says all forms are illegal, except when otherwise made legal by the government.
-The government then has provisions for exactly one casino for Korean citizens, 16 for tourists, and gambling on sports from motorboat racing to cycle racing to traditional bullfighting, along with four lotteries.

 With the fierce legal ramifications in place, the only way to safely gamble online in South Korea is to use a virtual private network (VPN).